ContraCLM: Contrastive Learning For Causal Language Model: Introduction

 \section{Introduction}

-Causal Language models (CLM) have seen remarkable success in language generation, both in natural language \citep{gpt1, gpt2, gpt3} and programming language \citep{codex, codegen}.
-However, one limitation at its core is the \textit{anisotropy} issue, where the hidden representations, especially those output from the final layers of transformers, are squeezed into a tiny cone in the representation space.
-As observed by \citet{contextual_word_embeddings}, the average cosine similarity of any two words from two randomly sampled sequences is almost at one when evaluating at the last hidden layer of GPT-2 \citep{gpt2}.
-Such anisotropic distribution severely limits the expressiveness of the representations.
+Causal Language Models (CLM) have seen remarkable success in language generation, both in natural language \citep{gpt1, gpt2, gpt3} and programming language \citep{codex, codegen}.
+However, one limitation at its core is the poor discrimination ability of the representations, which often causes a large performance gap with the encoder-only or encoder-decoder models on discriminative tasks (see Appendix \ref{appendix:bridge_the_gap}) and hence limits the wide usage of CLM beyond language generation.

-Two main reasons have been posited for causing the degenerated representations. \citet{attentionrankone} theoretically prove that the key ingredient of language models -- \textit{self-attention} \citep{vaswani2017attention} possesses a strong inductive bias towards the representation collapse.
-Another line of work argues that the autoregressive next token prediction objective is the main cause for the non-isotropic representations.
-We thereby face a conundrum.
-On the one hand, both self-attention and next token prediction are the driving force behind the widespread successes of language generation \citep{textbart, gpt2, codex, palm}.
-On the other hand, the resulting anisotropic representations fail to provide the desired semantic discrimination that is crucial for language understanding tasks, \eg Semantic Textual Similarity \citep{agirre2012semeval,agirre2013sem,agirre2014semeval,marelli2014sick,agirre2015semeval,agirre2016semeval,cer2017semeval} and Code Search \citep{codexglue, huang-etal-2021-cosqa, guo-etal-2022-unixcoder}.\footnote{Although encoder based models are superior in discriminative tasks, we study decoder-only models due to their rapid expansion into large language models and resulting success in language generation tasks.}

-In this paper, we tackle this challenge by leveraging contrastive learning \citep{chen2020simple,he2020momentum,gao2021simcse}.
-Intuitively, by separating each instance apart from each other, contrastive learning can produce more uniformly distributed representations.
-Previous studies \citep{uniformvsalignment,wang2021understanding} have shown that uniformity is important for yielding discriminative representations.
-We leverage this property and present \ourmethod, a novel contrastive learning framework.
-Our goals are two-fold.
-First, an ideal CLM should be able to disperse apart semantically different tokens or sequences (contexts) in the representation space, which is essential for guaranteeing the expressiveness of the model.
-Second, we aim to attain separable features by mapping tokens or sequences under similar contexts to distinct but comparatively closer locations in the representation space when compared to those from randomly sampled contexts.

-Figure \ref{fig:effect_illustration} validates the effectiveness of our approach.
-The poor discrimination of CLM is a consequence of the anisotropy issue, which causes the cosine similarity between tokens, no matter they are from similar contexts or not, being almost at one (see Appendix \ref{appendix:sts_analysis}).
-In comparison, both token-level (\ourmethodtok) and sequence-level (\ourmethodseq) contrastive learning can effectively lead to more discriminative representations, and further improvement on representation quality and zero-shot transfer learning on both discrimination and generation tasks can be attained by jointly optimizing both objectives in \ourmethod.
-We dive deep into the superiority and limitation of this joint learning objective in Section \ref{sec:experiments} for both natural and programming languages.